Why we are different

 More details about this investigation Sperm collection instructions

-Genetic testing in reproduction
+Genetic testing PGT

 Genetic testing of preimplantation embryos (PGT) involves the analysis of cells extracted from embryos obtained by in vitro fertilization, before their implantation in the uterus.